jwkidd3/sb_azure/hol/04. build-mobile-app-with-web-client/README.md

 ContactsList.Angular - An AngularJS client, for demonstrating CORS support.

-1. Download the sample application
+1. Download the sample application (web_mobile.tar)

-2. You can Download a .zip file or clone the repository on your local machine.

-3. Open the ContactsList solution in Visual Studio 2015 or 2013.
+2. Open the ContactsList solution in Visual Studio 2015 or 2013.

-4. Build the solution to restore the NuGet packages.
+3. Build the solution to restore the NuGet packages.

 ### Use Swagger metadata and UI